Growing up isn't always easy.

-The School Psychology Program at William & Mary is an innovative 3-year program in which students begin working within schools during their first semester.
-Students build close, collaborative relationships with the School Psychology faculty members and with a group of highly skilled clinical faculty members who work as school psychologists in area school divisions as they tackle real-world issues.
-At W&M, school psychology graduate students don’t wait until after graduation to start making a real difference in children’s lives.
-For more information view the School Psychology Newsletter.
+School Psychology at William & Mary is an innovative three-year program in which students begin working within schools during their first semester.
+Students build close, collaborative relationships with faculty members and with a group of highly-skilled clinical faculty members who work as school psychologists in area school divisions as they tackle real-world issues.
+At W&M, school psychology graduate students don’t wait until after graduation to begin making a real difference in children’s lives.